gnuarmeclipse/gnuarmeclipse.github.io-source/pages/debug/jlink-install.md

 J-Link comes not only with a GDB server, but with a complete set of drivers and utilities, packed by SEGGER separately for each platform.
 The same distribution includes drivers for all J-Link probes, so installation is quite simple.
 The J-Link binaries are available from the [SEGGER site](http://www.segger.com/jlink-software.html).

-There are different sections, grouped by platform (Windows, Mac OS X, Linux, Linux ARM); go to the platform of your choice.
+There are different sections, grouped by platform (Windows, macOS, Linux, Linux ARM); go to the platform of your choice.

 Click the **Download** button close to the **Software and documentation pack** appropriate for your development platform.
 For Linux there are separate 32/64-bits versions, packed with different tools (DEB, RPM, TGZ); select the package that better matches your system.